wavemaker/docs/learn/react-native/push-notification.md

 }
 ```

+> **Note:** Android package name and iOS bundleIdentifier should match with Firebase to get Push Notifications.

 ### Implement Firebase messaging to the WaveMaker App

-Since, firebase modules are native modules and will not work in Web preview
-we will implement web and native seperately.
+Since Firebase modules are native modules and will not work in Web preview, we will implement web and native separately.

 #### Web Implementation

-As we can't use firebase modules, we will be returning `No Token` string as respinse
+As we can't use Firebase modules, we will be returning `No Token` string as a response.

-create a file `notification.web.js` with below content and add it resources folder  `src/main/webapp/resources/files/notification.web.js`
+Create a file `notification.web.js` with the below content and add it to the resources folder `src/main/webapp/resources/files/notification.web.js`.

 ```js
 async function getNotifications() {
     return "No Token";